WallarooLabs/wally/book/examples/python/sequence/README.md

 Sequence window is a simple application that holds state in the form of a ring buffer.
 It receives integers from the natural sequence {1,2,3,4,...,n} as its input, and outputs a window of the last 4 values it has seen, in the order they were seen as a list, with the left-most value being the oldest.
+The values are partitioned modulo 2, so that there are odd-windows and even-windows.

 You will need a working [Wallaroo Python API](/book/python/intro.md).